Search for a rare disease

-Enlarged parietal foramina (EPF) is a developmental defect, characterized by variable intramembranous ossification defect of the parietal bones (diameter > 5 mm) which is either asymptomatic, symptomatic (headaches, nausea, vomiting, intellectual disability) or associated with other pathologies.
+Enlarged parietal foramina (EPF) is a developmental defect, characterized by variable intramembranous ossification defects of the parietal bones, which is either asymptomatic, symptomatic (headaches, nausea, vomiting, intellectual disability) or associated with other pathologies.

 Prevalence is estimated to be 1/15,000-1/50,000.

-EPF is a congenital disorder characterized by symmetrical, paired openings in the parietal bones (diameter >5 mm), located close to the intersection of the sagittal and lambdoid sutures.
+EPF is a congenital disorder characterized by symmetrical, paired persistent foramina (openings) in the parietal bones (diameter >5 mm), located close to the intersection of the sagittal and lambdoid sutures.
 In infants, EPF presents as a persistent enlargement extending forward from the posterior fontanelle, caused by a single large central parietal bone defect, termed cranium bifidum.
-The latter tend to resolve in early childhood into two distinct, large parietal foramina through the ossification of a midline bridge.
+The latter tends to resolve in early childhood leaving two distinct, large parietal foramina through the ossification of a midline bridge.
 EPF is usually asymptomatic, but may be associated with headaches, nausea, vomiting, intense local pain and intellectual disability.
-EPF can also be accompanied by meningeal, cortical, and vascular malformations of the posterior fossa (may predispose to epilepsy), and Duane retraction syndrome (see this term).
+EPF can also be accompanied by meningeal, cortical, and vascular malformations of the posterior fossa (that may predispose to epilepsy), and Duane retraction syndrome (see this term).
 Craniofacial anomalies including cleft palate, myelomeningocele and isolated encephalocele are rarely associated (see these terms).
 Clavicular hypoplasia may lead to confusion with cleidocranial dysplasia (see this term).

 EPF is caused by insufficient ossification around the parietal notch.
-This results, in most cases, from heterozygous loss of function mutations in human homeobox genes MSX2 (5q35) and ALX4 (11p11), which encode transcription factors involved in skeletal development.
+In most cases this results from heterozygous loss of function mutations in human homeobox genes, MSX2 (5q35.2) and ALX4 (11p11.2), which encode transcription factors involved in skeletal development.
 A possible third locus on 4q21-q23 has also been reported in a large Chinese pedigree.
-Exposure to folic acid antagonists during the first trimester of pregnancy can result in EPF (aminopterin/methotrexate embryofetopathy; see this term).'
+EPF may also be seen in aminopterin/methotrexate embryofetopathy (see this term), which is caused by exposure to folic acid antagonists during the first trimester of preganancy.

-Differential diagnosis includes Potocki-Shaffer syndrome (deletions that include the ALX4 gene); distal monosomy 15q; cleidocranial dysplasia; acromelic frontonasal dysplasia; craniosynostosis-anal anomalies-porokeratosis; and frontonasal dysplasia with alopecia and genital anomaly (see these terms).'
+Differential diagnosis includes Potocki-Shaffer syndrome; distal monosomy 15q; cleidocranial dysplasia; acromelic frontonasal dysplasia; craniosynostosis-anal anomalies-porokeratosis; and frontonasal dysplasia with alopecia and genital anomaly (see these terms).

 Preimplantation genetic testing, or prenatal diagnosis during pregnancy from 10 weeks gestation, is available for families with a known genetic defect.